DaltonC-create/100_Days_of_Code/PasswordGenerator/README.md

-Simple password generator that will choose random numbers, letters, and symbols. the number of each type is absed on user input.
+Simple password generator that will choose random numbers, letters, and symbols.
+The number of each type is absed on user input.